Home

 natural progression was to move on to Scleroderma, since those

-knee replacement, Sickle Cell Anemia, Incontenence, the list
+Sickle Cell Anemia, Incontinence, the list just keeps growing!

 time.
 I had been using oxygen 24/7 during the entire time at